 - 2 limes, juiced (about ¼ cup juice)

 - 1 cup sparkling seltzer water, or more to taste (find sparkling seltzer water here)

 - In a sturdy glass, mix the lime juice with mint leaves.
 Muddle with a muddler or the back of a spoon to crush the mint leaves and release the oils.

-- Add ice to the muddled mixture and top the drink off with seltzer water to taste.
+- Add ice to the muddled mixture and top this summer drink off with seltzer water to taste.

 Due to the sparkly nature of this drink, it is best to mix individual servings.